SamuelMarks/dag1/docs/architecture.md

 **Appendix A**

 Network latency will reduce tps.
-The time complexity of the Lachesis algorithm means that a much faster performance speed can be achieved with O(N Log(N)).
+The time complexity of the DAG1 algorithm means that a much faster performance speed can be achieved with O(N Log(N)).